mplaine/xformsdb/README.txt

 =================================================

-Last updated for XFormsDB 1.0 on March 16, 2010.
+Last updated for XFormsDB 1.1 on January 7, 2016.

 This README.txt file covers the following topics: